thiswind/FocusHarbor/README.md

 - ASCII art number displaying the remaining time.
 - Encouraging sentences after the end of the tomato time.
 - Simple controls, you can press the 'q' key to exit at any time.

+## Note
+This program has been tested and confirmed to work on macOS Ventura.